-The ERAMMP survey involves a repeat of the GMEP baseline of fixed vegetation plots located within a sample of 1km squares across Wales.
+The ERAMMP survey involves a repeat of the GMEP baseline of fixed vegetation plots located within a sample of 1-km x 1-km squares across Wales.

 Surveyors will use a habitat key to classify the polygon within which each area plot is located or that is adjacent to each linear plot.